zekeken/SQL-Portfolio-Project-DataCleaning-WorldLayoffs/README.md

 # SQL-Portfolio-Projects
-This is my SQL Portfolio Project - Data Cleaning (World Layoffs)
+This is my Data Cleaning (World Layoffs) Project